imprisonedmind/skuld/docs/skuld-plan.md

-# skuld: Automatic Jira Time Logging from WakaTime + Git (via Atlassian MCP)
+# skuld: Automatic Jira Time Logging from WakaTime + Git

 This document proposes a small, local tool that correlates your development activity (WakaTime + Git) to Jira tickets and updates them with time spent and a concise work description.
 It aims to be simple, private-by-default, and reliably idempotent.

 ## Decisions
 - Trigger: CLI-first (manual) with simple subcommands; optional git hook remains as an add-on.
-- Backend: MCP-first (use Atlassian Remote MCP Server tools); Jira REST remains a fallback.
+- Backend: Jira REST API only.
 - Minimum log unit: match WakaTime (exact parity).
 Reconcile Jira worklogs to equal WakaTime totals for the period.

 ## Goals